segmentio/segment-docs/src/reverse-etl/index.md

 3. Select the source you want to add.
 You can choose between **BigQuery** and **Snowflake**.
     * If you choose to use Snowflake, run the queries listed in the [Snowflake setup guide](/docs/reverse-etl/snowflake-setup/) to set up the Segment Snowflake connector.
 Segment recommends using the `ACCOUNTADMIN` role to execute all the commands.
     * If you choose to use BigQuery, use the permissions outlined in the [BigQuery setup guide](/docs/reverse-etl/bigquery-setup/), to create a Service Account and generate JSON credentials that will then be copied into the Segment UI when creating a Reverse ETL Source.
-4. Add in the account information for your source.
+4. Add the account information for your source.
 5. Click **Test Connection** to test to see if the connection works.
 6. Click **Create Source** if the test connection is successful.